30Piraten/beerPong/README.md

 ### **Beer Pong Permissions Game – A Symbolic Transaction-Based Access Control System**

 #### **📌 Overview**
 The **Beer Pong Permissions Game** is an event-driven system where symbolic **payment transactions** (ball throws) are used to determine access control in a game-like environment.
-Instead of traditional role-based access systems (e.g., Permit.io), this system **gamifies authentication and validation** using a fake payment flow.
-Each transaction (throw) must be **authenticated, validated, and encrypted**, making it a **lightweight but extensible model** that could be adapted for real financial transactions in the future.
+Instead of traditional role-based access systems, the system **gamifies authentication and validation** using a fake payment flow.
+Each transaction (throw) must be **authenticated, validated, and encrypted**, making it a **lightweight but extensible model**.

 The game follows the principles of **event-driven architecture**, real-time state validation, and challenge-based dispute resolution.
 Players interact in a **real-time UI**, where transactions visually "hop" from one cup to another, reflecting the **validation process** live.